cap-java/cds-feature-attachments/doc/Design.md

 The cds model contains two files:

 - `attachments.cds`: model and aspect definition
-- `attachments-annotations.cds`: UI annotations for the attachments
+- `attachments-annotations.cds`: UI/OData annotations for the attachments

 A `index.cds` file is also included in this folder, which references the other two files.